 One-way STB

 Depending on the capabilities of the 3rd party CA system, jointly chosen by the different AO´s, limitations will apply to the use of the CA system on non-interactive STB`s (not having an IP return path).
-As those limitations have an impact on the overall security (e.g. if a given CA supplier does not guarantee the security of its technology for one-way STB`s the whole set-up becomes insecure), will strictly impose and follow-up with the AO`s and 3rd party CA provider that all relevant CA system supplier guidelines are strictly followed.
+As those limitations have an impact on the overall security (e.g. if a given CA supplier does not guarantee the security of its technology for one-way STB`s the whole set-up becomes insecure), Wyre will strictly impose and follow-up with the AO`s and 3rd party CA provider that all relevant CA system supplier guidelines are strictly followed.

 CA system Migration